SixArm/assertables-rust-crate/README.md

 ### assert_bag_xx for bag comparisons

-Thes macros help with comparison of bag parameters, such as comparison of two arrays or two vectors, where the item order does not matter, and the item count does matter.
+These macros help with comparison of bag parameters, such as comparison of two arrays or two vectors, where the item order does not matter, and the item count does matter.
 The macros convert inputs into HashMap iterators.